LillieRay/cybersecurity-portfolio/README.md

 -  SOC analysis and incident response
 - Threat detection and alert triage
 - Vulnerability management
-- ☁Cloud security (with a focus on Azure)
+- Cloud security (with a focus on Azure)
 - Security documentation and processes

 ### Labs and Projects (coming soon)